Join A Secret Italy

-When you think of slavery do you think of European slaves?
+When you think of slavery, do you think of European slaves?
+No many do.
+Read on to discover the tragic history of a tale, for some reason, seldom told.

-Not many people do and yet a huge slave rebellion happened here in 73 BC.
+Southern Italy even saw a huge slave rebellion in 73 BC.

 The slave rebellion was defeated by the Romans.